 With NordPass, you can easily select your chosen login details, enter the recipient’s email address, and share it in an encrypted form.
+Additionally, you can share the entire folders and transfer items.
 The password will only be decrypted once the designated person accesses it.
 So, no one except you and your chosen contact can use it.

 Keeper also provides a secure password sharing feature which you can use to safely manage shared accounts.

 Autofill is the feature which helps to quickly access your accounts without the need to manually type the login details.
 Keeper calls this function KeeperFill, and you can download it separately or use it directly through the app.

 You can go through all the saved credentials on the app and once you click on the desired entry, you’ll be automatically signed in.
 Additionally, you can even set up hotkeys to either immediately launch KeeperFill, or to auto-fill usernames and passwords.